 Fencing has been repaired/ replaced along the entire eastern boundary, and new fencing erected on the northern and north western boundaries.

 Wildlife cameras have been deployed and are regularly monitored.
-Animals captured include kangaroos, wallabies, bandicoots, echidnas, foxes, hares, scrub turkeys, and possums.
+Animals captured include kangaroos, wallabies, bandicoots, echidnas, and possums.
 There has been no evidence or wild dogs or pigs presence across the site.